 These “We miss you” emails target customers who seem to be at the end of their customer journey.
 As discussed earlier, the goal is to make sure a customer journey continues after the purchasing process and that customers remain engaged with your clients.
 One of the best ways to re-engage with customers is by understanding what their expectations are, why they became unengaged, and how you can appeal to their needs.

 Customer journey mapping can really come into play here when designing these automated customer journey emails.
-Sending dynamic content, solutions to their problems, engaging stories, and offers can help to re-engage distant customers.
+Sending dynamic content, solutions to their problems, engaging stories, and offers can help to re-engage distant customers and bring them back into the fold.

 Source: Really Good Emails

-When creating customer journeys, you need to take into account the different stages that exist in each journey and how these stages vary by segmented lists or personas.
+When creating customer journeys for clients, you need to take into account the different stages that exist in each journey and how these stages vary by segmented lists or personas.
 Pay attention to customers’ feelings and needs in each stage of the process.
+Take time to truly understand the customer experience of every client and how their various personas might begin a journey.

 Marketing automation not only saves time, but it also increases relevance, efficiency, and revenue.
-The more you can focus on building strong relationships; the more effective your automated customer journey campaigns will be.
+The more you can focus on building strong relationships for your clients; the more effective their automated customer journey campaigns will be.

-Email automation isn’t just good for sending relevant information to your email subscribers, it can also be used to learn more about your customers, and we share how in our blog on the topic.
+Email automation isn’t just good for sending relevant information to your email subscribers, it can also be used to gather valuable customer data.
 Check it out.